UBCO-COSC499-Summer-2024/Project-Starter/.github/pull_request_template.md

 # How Has This Been Tested?

-*Please describe how you tested this PR (both manually and with tests) Provide instructions so we can reproduce.*
+*Please describe how you tested this PR (both manually and with tests) Provide instructions so we can reproduce, including any webpages to visit*

 - [ ] *Test A*
 - [ ] *Test B*